New addresses in paris, the avant-apres of a Little Paris sofa, and check our new website www.littleparis.co.uk !

 And finaly, here is the before-after of the XV style sofa that was waiting to be reupholstered with a beautiful charcoal velvet.
 The result is amazing.

 Ask us, www.littleparis.co.uk to find some rare sofas and you will be able to have the same result !!!

 If you are in the capital in the next few weeks, why not going to Paris biggest stores which will expand their opening hours to our utmost delight.
 Here, some places not to be missed during that exciting period.

 Oulala...
-Here is the new opening restaurant in Soho.
+Here comes the opening of French Blanchette restaurant in Soho.

 We are proud to have worked with them for the decoration ; you have to try the delicious food !!!

 9 d'Arbley Street

 London, W1F 8DP